Carlsul/sccm-docs-powershell-ref/docs-conceptual/overview.md

 1. After Windows PowerShell loads, you'll see a prompt that contains your site code.
 For example, if the site code is "ABC", the prompt looks like: `PS ABC:\>`

 1. To verify it works, use the **Get-CMSite** cmdlet.
 This cmdlet returns information about the Configuration Manager site you're currently connected to and any child sites.
-For example, the site server name, installation director, site name, and version.
+For example, the site server name, installation directory, site name, and version.

 > [!NOTE]
 > When you start PowerShell or the PowerShell ISE from the Configuration Manager console, it uses the **AllSigned** execution policy for the **Process** scope.<!-- 12618619 --> If this default secure configuration is too much for your environment, there are two options to work around it: